bootstrap-vue/bootstrap-vue/src/components/form-checkbox/README.md

 The `name` is required in order for Assistive Technologies (such as screen readers, and keyboard only users) to know which checkboxes belong to the same form variable (the name also automatically enables native browser keyboard navigation), hence `required` will only work if `name` is set.
-`<b-form-checkbox-group>` will automatically generate a unique input name if one is not provied on the group.
+`<b-form-checkbox-group>` will automatically generate a unique input name if one is not provided on the group.

 ## Indeterminate (tri-state) support